 Artistic expression—like her faith—has always been in Melissa’s DNA.
 As she puts it: “For me, it was so gratifying to know that I was contributing to the most important day in people’s lives, while at the same time doing what I loved most – creating art as a way of expressing my faith.”

 Running her family bakery was much more than just a business to Melissa Klein.
 It was her passion, her artistic expression, a second home—and a legacy she and her husband even hoped to pass on to their 5 children.
 In her own words, it was a “dream come true.”
-And since the opening of SweetCakes by Melissa in 2007, Melissa had always been happy to serve everyone who entered her shop—she simply couldn’t endorse messages that conflicted with her faith.
+And since the opening of SweetCakes by Melissa in 2007, Melissa had always been happy to serve everyone who entered her shop—she simply couldn’t endorse messages that conflicted with her faith such as cakes with profanity, cakes celebrating divorce, or cakes advocating harm to others.

 When the State of Oregon decided that she was wrong for running her business according to her faith, that dream came to a crashing halt.
 “Having to shut down the shop was devastating,” said Melissa.
 “Watching something our family had worked so hard on for years to build just disappear in such a short time—it crushed me.
 I felt like I’d lost a part of myself.”

-After 7 long years of zig-zagging through the court system, Melissa has finally received her recipe for success from the Supreme Court.
+After 9 long years of zig-zagging through the court system, Melissa is finally ready for success at the Supreme Court.
 So, what are the key ingredients that need to fall into place now?
 And how exactly did a kind-hearted mother of 5 who was simply following her faith in running her business become a target for hate, harassment, and violent death threats?

 Find out the details by downloading your own copy of Melissa Klein’s Recipe for Success—complete with an exclusive recipe for Melissa’s famous Zesty Lemon Cupcakes!